Aveline’s effigy as drawn by Charles Alfred Stothard ‘The Monumental Effigies of Great Britain‘.

 Another view of Crouchback’s effigy as drawn by Stothard 18th century.

 The tombs of Aveline, Aymer de Valence and Edmund.
 A drawing by Herbert Railton 1910.
-The three tombs as they are today making one range of breathtakingly beautiful sepulchral monuments.
+The three tombs today form one range of breathtakingly beautiful sepulchral monuments..

-Aveline died in Stockwell, which is now a busy South London suburb and I presume her death took place in the medieval Manor House, which once stood to the east of Stockwell Road, and facing the north of Stockwell Green, the Green having disappeared a long time ago.
-No traces of this manor house, the gardens and orchards of which were contained in about 4 acres, have survived, and the area is now covered by a housing estate, garages and wheelie bins but traces still linger in the name of nearby Moat Place.
-Remains of the moat, alleged to have been 40-50 foot wide could still be seen as late as 19th century (3).
+Aveline died on the II November 1274 at Stockwell, now a busy South London suburb, and presumably in the medieval Manor House owned by her mother which once stood to the east of Stockwell Road, facing the north of Stockwell Green, the Green having disappeared a long time ago.
+Her mother survived her and after living an eventful life also died at Stockwell Manor house sometime during the night of 10 November 1293 (4).
+Nothing of this manor house has survived the centuries.
+However although the house, gardens and orchards – which were contained in about four acres – are now long gone – the area now covered by a housing estate, garages and wheelie bins – its memory still lingers on in the name of nearby Moat Place.
+Remains of the moat, alleged to have been 40-50 foot wide could still be seen as late as 19th century (5).
+There is also a nearby duck pond, a somewhat incongruous feature in such a built up area, which may also be the surviving remnants of the moat – but, as per usual, I digress…

-It must have seemed to those that knew and loved Aveline that she was scarce here before she was gone.
-However it’s comforting to know that she was not forgotten and the now somewhat damaged, but still enchanting, monument they raised some twenty years after her death to honour her still stands to this very day.
+It must have seemed to those that knew and loved Aveline that she was scarce here ere she was gone.
+However it’s comforting to know that she was not forgotten and some twenty years after her death the beautiful monument dedicated to her in Westminster Abbey was erected.
+The reasons for the 20 years delay are unknown (6).
+It still stands today – somewhat damaged but still enchanting.

 If you enjoyed this post you might like